-The distinguished career of Texas-born cellist RALPH KIRSHBAUM - which encompasses the worlds of solo performance, chamber music, recording, and pedagogy - clearly places him in "...the highest echelon of today’s cellists" (Los Angeles Times).
+The distinguished career of Texas-born cellist RALPH KIRSHBAUM encompasses the worlds of solo performance, chamber music, recording, and pedagogy and places him in the highest echelon of today’s cellists.
 He enjoys the affection and respect not only of audiences worldwide, but also of his many eminent colleagues and students.

 Ralph Kirshbaum has appeared with many of the world’s great orchestras, including the Boston, Chicago, San Francisco, Pittsburgh, BBC, and London Symphonies, Cleveland Orchestra, Los Angeles Philharmonic, Philharmonia, Zurich Tonhalle, Orchestre de Paris, and Israel Philharmonic.
 He has collaborated with many of the great conductors of the time such as Herbert Blomstedt, Semyon Bychkov, Christoph von Dohnányi, Andrew Davis, the late Sir Colin Davis, James Levine, the late Kurt Masur, Zubin Mehta, Sir Antonio Pappano, André Previn, Sir Simon Rattle, and the late Sir Georg Solti.
 Ralph Kirshbaum has appeared frequently at such prominent international festivals as Edinburgh, Bath, Verbier, Lucerne, Aspen, La Jolla, Santa Fe, Music@Menlo, Ravinia, and New York’s Mostly Mozart.